Azure/azure-powershell/src/Storage/Storage.Management/help/Az.Storage.md

 Stops a copy operation to the specified destination file.

 ### [Update-AzDataLakeGen2Item](Update-AzDataLakeGen2Item.md)
-Update a file or folder on properties, metadata, permission, ACL, and owner.
+Update a file or directory on properties, metadata, permission, ACL, and owner.

 ### [Update-AzRmStorageContainer](Update-AzRmStorageContainer.md)
 Modifies a Storage blob container